Ewing Sarcoma in Children

 Ewing sarcoma.
 They also help get an idea of your child's overall health.

-CT scan.
-This test uses a series of X-rays and a computer
+CT (computed tomography) scan.
+This test uses a series of

 Bone scan.
-A small amount of radioactive dye is put into
+A small amount of radioactive tracer is put

-your child's blood through a vein.
+into your child's blood through a vein.
 The whole body is then scanned.
-The dye shows up
+The

 Positron emission tomography (PET) scan.
 For this test, a

-radioactive sugar is put into the blood.
-Cancer cells use more of the sugar than
+small amount of radioactive sugar is put into the blood.
+Cancer cells use more of

-normal cells, so it collects in cancer cells.
-A special camera is used to see where
+sugar than normal cells, so it collects in cancer cells.
+A special camera is used

-the radioactive sugar is in the body.
-A PET scan can sometimes find cancer cells in
+see where the radioactive sugar is in the body.
+A PET scan can sometimes find cancer

-other parts of the body, even when they can’t be seen by other tests.
-This test is
+cells in other parts of the body, even when they can’t be seen by other tests.
+This

 Bone marrow aspiration or biopsy.
 Bone marrow is the